StevenACoffman/j2m/README.md

 # jira-to-md

 ## JIRA to MarkDown text format converter
-Golang tool to convert from JIRA text formatting to GitHub Flavored MarkDown.
+Golang tool to convert from JIRA Markdown text formatting to GitHub Flavored MarkDown.

 ## Credits
 This fun toy was heavily inspired by the J2M project by Fokke Zandbergen (http://j2m.fokkezb.nl/).
 Major credit to Fokke, kylefarris (and other contributors) for establishing the RexExp patterns for this to work.
 The maintained JavaScript fork I based this on is [here](https://github.com/kylefarris/J2M)